TheRoddyWMS/Roddy/CHANGELIST.md

 * 3.5.0

   - Fixed non-quoting of variables with spaces.
 Now they are quoted and thus correctly interpreted as string variables instead of Bash array variables that are not correctly exported due to the Bash bug.

+  - Added escaping of not already quoted variables containing double quotes as quoting these could yield wrong results (e.g. in the context of named Bash bug).

   - Allow for "selectionTag" in filename patterns and output file tags